Hanauma Bay, Oahu

 It’s easy to get to Hanauma Bay Nature Preserve.
 Hanauma Bay is about 10 miles from Waikiki.
 I’ve been three times now, in 2008, 2009 and 2013.
 I’ve used a tour, a rental car and the local bus to get to Hanauma Bay.
 The least expensive way to get to Hanauma Bay is by city bus #22, but it takes more than an hour.
 The #22 city bus runs every hour in the morning and every half hour in the afternoon.
 Make sure you pick the right day, because Hanauma Bay is always closed on Tuesdays.

 A shuttle service can be arranged from many Waikiki hotels.
-Try Hanauma Bay Tours, Hanauma Bay Snorkel Adventures, Tommy Tours or Viator, for reasonable return transportation including snorkel equipment.
+Try Hanauma Bay Tours, Hanauma Bay Snorkel Adventures or Tommy Tours, for reasonable return transportation including snorkel equipment.
 Using a rental car can be problematic, since the parking lot is small.
 When the lot is full there is nowhere nearby to park.
 Hanauma Bay Nature Preserve charges a small entrance fee and requires you to watch a video about protecting the reserve before you can snorkel.

 Hanauma Bay Snorkel